USEPA/RAQSAPI/README.md

 ## (suggested) Use the `keyring` package to manage credentials

-It is highly suggested that users use a keyring manager to store and retrieve their credentials while using RAQSAPI.
+It is highly suggested that users use a keyring manager to store and retrieve their credentials while using `RAQSAPI`.
 One such credential manager is provided by the `keyring` package [^4].
 The `Keyring` package uses the credential manager available for most popular operating systems to store and manage user credentials.
 This will help avoid hard coding